Muukid/muGraphics/README.md

 A "point" in mug is a single-pixel point.
 Its respective struct is `mugPoint`, and has the following members:

 * `float pos[3]` - the position of the point, with indexes 0, 1, and 2 being the x-, y-, and z-coordinates respectively.
 All x- and y-coordiantes of a point visible on the graphic range between (0) and (the width of the graphic minus 1).
 All z-coordinates of a point should range between 0 and 1; any other value is not guaranteed to render properly.
+A pixel with a z-coordinate greater than or equal to the pixel rendered beforehand will draw over it.

 * `float col[4]` - the colors of the point, with indexes 0, 1, 2, and 3 being the red, green, blue, and alpha channels respectively.
 All channels' values should range between 0 and 1; any other value is not guaranteed to render properly.
 A value of 0 means none of the channel, and a value of 1 means the maximum intensity of the channel.

+## Line

+A "line" in mug is a single-pixel line.
+Its respective struct is `mugLine`, and has the following members:

+* `mugPoint points[2]` - the two points defining the line.

 # Object buffers